 All transfer students in the Shawnee Mission Schools are expected to remain in good standing.
-Students determined not to be in "good standing" (academically, behaviorally, or with regard to acceptable attendance levels), may be revoked at any major grading period (1st Quarter, 1st Semester, 3rd Quarter, and 2nd Semester) and the student will be required to re-enroll in their home-school.
-Transfer students will not be required to apply for re-admittance annually unless they are changing levels/buildings (from elementary to middle or middle to high); however, continuing transfer students will only continue to be accepted at the transferring school to the extent that staff, class size, facilities, equipment and supplies are available.
+Students determined not to be in "good standing" (academically, behaviorally or with regard to acceptable attendance levels), may be revoked at any major grading period (1st Quarter, 1st Semester, 3rd Quarter, 2nd Semester), and the student will be required to re-enroll in their home school.
+Transfer students will not be required to apply for re-admittance annually.
+Continuing transfer students will only continue to be accepted at the transferring school to the extent that staff, class size, facilities, equipment, and supplies are available.